 Six new initiatives have been implemented by the PHOs:

 - A practitioner role has been established with six experienced Mental Health professionals employed across Northland to work with GP/Practice Nurses/Primary care staff in the care of clients with mild to moderate mental health issues.

 - A website and database has been developed to collect and track information to better understand the mental health needs of the Northland population.

 - Subsidised counselling has been made available for enrolled patients who are not eligible for government subsidised counselling.

-- Hauora Hokianga and Whangaroa PHO have established a therapeutic recreation project where an experienced professional has been employed to promote healthy lifestyle and coping strategies / programs for difficult to access communities.
+- Hauora Hokianga and Whangaroa have established a therapeutic recreation project where an experienced professional has been employed to promote healthy lifestyle and coping strategies / programs for difficult to access communities.

 - The Relapse Prevention initiative provides specific support for patients ready for discharge from secondary mental services and resources a case managed transition back into the care of their GP.

 A significant workforce development initiative commenced with a needs analysis, and the resulting education and training aimed to build the capacity of the primary health workforce to provide care to patients with mental health issues.